pygeo/pycmbs/docsrc/source/installation.rst

 ------------

 pyCMBS was built to have only a small number of external dependencies.
-However, there are certainly dependencies existing which are a requirement for using pyCMBS sucessfully.
+However, there is a minimum number of dependencies existing which are a required for using pyCMBS sucessfully.

-*Core python packages [all obligatory]*
+*Core python packages [obligatory]*

 - python 2.7.x
 - matplotlib
 - numpy
 - scipy

-*Mandatory additional dependencies*
+*Obligatory additional dependencies*

 For file I/O of netCDF files, there are in general two options supported at the moment.
 At least one interface library needs to be installed: